meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 <CodeSamples id="faceted_search_update_settings_1" />

-**This step is mandatory and cannot be done at search time.** Filters need to be properly processed and prepared by Meilisearch before they can be used.

-Updating `filterableAttributes` requires recreating the entire index.
-This may take a significant amount of time depending on your dataset size.
+**This step is mandatory and cannot be done at search time**  because Meilisearch needs to prepare an index before you can use filters.
+Updating `filterableAttributes` may take a significant amount of time depending on your dataset size.

 ::: note
 By default, `filterableAttributes` is empty.
-This means that filters do not work without first explicitly adding attributes to the `filterableAttributes` list.
+Filters do not work without first explicitly adding attributes to the `filterableAttributes` list.
 :::

 Filters work with numeric and string values.
 Empty fields or fields containing an empty array will be ignored.

-Filtering with infinite (`inf` and `-inf`) or [Not a Number](https://en.wikipedia.org/wiki/NaN) (`NaN`) as numbers will throw an error as they are [not supported by JSON](https://en.wikipedia.org/wiki/JSON#Data_types).
-Filtering with  `inf` or `NaN` as strings will work for all fields except [geo fields](/learn/advanced/geosearch.md#preparing-documents-for-location-based-search).
+Filters do not work with [`NaN`](https://en.wikipedia.org/wiki/NaN) and infinite values such as `inf` and `-inf` as they are [not supported by JSON](https://en.wikipedia.org/wiki/JSON#Data_types).
+It is possible to filter infinite and `NaN` values if you parse them as strings, except when handling [geo fields](/learn/advanced/geosearch.md#preparing-documents-for-location-based-search).

 ## Filter basics

-Once you have configured `filterableAttributes`, you can start using [the `filter` search parameter](/reference/api/search.md#filter).
-Search parameters are added at search time, that is when a user searches your dataset.
-The `filter` search parameter refines search results by selecting documents that match the given filter and running the search query only on those documents.
+Once you have configured `filterableAttributes`, you can use [the `filter` search parameter](/reference/api/search.md#filter).
+The `filter` search parameter refines search results by selecting documents matching the given filter and running the search query only on those documents.

 ::: warning
-Please note that synonyms don't apply to filters.
+[Synonyms](/learn/configuration/synonyms.md) don't apply to filters.
 Meaning, if you have `SF` and `San Francisco` set as synonyms, filtering by `SF` and `San Francisco` will show you different results.
 :::

 `filter` expects a **filter expression** containing one or more **conditions**.
 A filter expression can be written as a string, array, or as a mix of both.